imjoy-team/ImJoy/web/public/docs/api.md

 ```
 Creates a new window in the ImJoy workspace.

-Once an window is created, it will return an object with the APIs of the corresponding window plugin, which can be used to update
+Once an window is created, it will return an object with the APIs of the corresponding window plugin,
-the window (e.g. `win.run({"data": ...})`).
+which can be used to update the window, e.g. you can update the data field with `win.run({"data": ...})`).

 **Arguments**